Aren’t video games amazing?

 Generally, the typography in video games is tragic.
 I was playing Motorstorm on the PS3 (after getting it on a two for £9.99 deal! score!) and was dismayed to witness the poor typography on the loading screens.
 All centre aligned, all caps in something like Trajan, orphans and rivers galore.
 How can this be?
 How can a game they put so much stock in visually and audibly have such shit typography?

-I suppose it’s easy to see why.
-Screen like cut screens and loading pages will probably be done by one of the 3D guys whose handy with Photoshop, or one of the GUI (game GUIs, ohh, there’s enough for another blog rant in there!) or texture team guys, again, handy with Photoshop.
+Digging a bit deeper, I suppose it’s easy to see why.
+Screens like cut screens and loading pages will probably be done by one of the 3D team who’s handy with Photoshop, or one of the GUI (game GUIs, ohh, there’s enough for another blog rant in there!) or texture map team, again, handy with Photoshop.
 There’s no one in charge of the games brand, no one to champion the look and feel as a design agency would.

 There are of course exceptions.
 I’m a sucker for the Ridge Racer series, their interfaces and overall design work is great.
 I believe Colin McCray’s has good type.
 But I’m hard pushed to think of any that made me sit up and take note.